 Another great thing about London is its vibrant assortments of food.
+You can walk down the roads, and would most likely come across boards that say “lebanese food london” or perhaps, Indian, or Thai, or Japanese cuisine, for that matter.
+You name it and you find it.
+You would be enthralled by the dishes and would stand in front of it like a kid looking at his/her favourite flavours of ice-creams.
 It caters to people from different corners of the world which is why it is a hub of all cuisines found in this world.
 From Italian, Vietnamese, Mediterranean, Chinese, to its own Fish ‘n’ Chips, hotels in London England have great restaurants.
 And if one is not looking for fine dining, the street food in London is to die for!

 Whether you are staying in hotels near The Shard or the other corner of the city, when in London, you all must try the following restaurants: